 It’s a Sin is a new British pop culture five-part mini-series, recently aired on Channel 4, which has taken the UK by storm.

-The acclaimed drama serial has been written and created by Russel T Davies, the man responsible for cult TV series Queer as Folk featuring great British acting talents such as Olly Alexander lead singer of Years and Years, Nathanial Curtis, Omari Douglas, Callum Scott Howells, Neil Patrick Harris, Lydia West, Keely Hawes, Stephen Fry, Shaun Dooley, Tracy- Ann Oberman, Nathaniel Hall.
+The acclaimed serial drama has been written and created by Russel T Davies, the man responsible for cult TV series Queer as Folk featuring great British acting talents such as Olly Alexander - lead singer of Years and Years, Nathanial Curtis, Omari Douglas, Callum Scott Howells, Neil Patrick Harris, Lydia West, Keely Hawes, Stephen Fry, Shaun Dooley, Tracy- Ann Oberman, Nathaniel Hall.

 The series follows three 18-year-olds whose lives are turned upside down upon their arrival in London in 1981 and explores the HIV/AIDS epidemic in the United Kingdom, spanning a decade until 1991.

 This beautifully captivating and powerful series has welcomely inspired and encouraged more conversations around the HIV epidemic, involving and engaging the British public.
 It also positively highlights, how things have changed so dramatically since the early 80’s.
 The story depicts the very painful truth of the many precious lives lost back at the beginning of the epidemic, but now HIV is no longer a death sentence, or as we like to say, “HIV is 3 letters, not a sentence.”.

 HIV is now treatable, but only if you know.
 And the only way to know is to test.